ALL-STARS

 - performance at tryouts

 The league often chooses to send both A and B teams to the provincial championships if there is enough interest.
 “A” teams are composed of the most skilled players regardless of birth year.
-Should there be enough players to form a B team, then the All-Star convenors will select a head coach for the B team.
 The B team coach will select players who were not selected for the A team during the tryout process.
 Prior to the teams starting their first official practices, should a player from the A team be unable to compete in the tournament, the A team can call up a player from the B team.
 No call-ups will be allowed after the first practices have been held.

 Roster sizes